Understanding Uninsured and Underinsured Motorist Coverage

 - Their vehicles are often in poor working order.
 These drivers are also less likely to have their cars in good working order because they don’t have to worry about the cost of repairs.
 They often drive cars with bald tires, faulty brakes, or other mechanical problems.

-In New York State, car insurance policies come standard with some protection against uninsured drivers.
-However, the minimum requirement is identical to the state’s bodily injury liability limits, meaning that the most you would have available if severely injured by an uninsured driver is $25,000.
+In New York State, car insurance policies come standard with some coverage against uninsured drivers.
+However, the minimum requirement is identical to the state's bodily injury liability limits, meaning that the most you would have available if severely injured by an uninsured driver is $25,000.

 If other passengers in your vehicle were also hurt, the maximum available would be $50,000, with no one person exceeding a $25,000 payment.

-It’s important to note that if you were in an accident with an insured driver visiting from Pennsylvania, where the minimum insurance requirement is only $15,000, underinsured motorist (UM) coverage can fill the gap between the other driver’s bodily injury limit and your underinsured limit.
+It's important to note that if you were in an accident with an insured driver visiting from Pennsylvania, where the minimum insurance requirement is only $15,000, underinsured motorist coverage can fill the gap between the other driver's bodily injury limit and your underinsured limit.

 Since uninsured and underinsured limits are combined and share the same coverage amount, you’d have $10,000 available in this scenario.